 How To Cook Potatoes for Mashing

-- or steaming
+- steaming - least flavorful

 Boiling is easy and doesn't require special equipment.
 For the best flavor it's important to generously salt the cooking water.
 This is the method I've included in the recipe below.